britannica/iris-public/README.md

 - webmaster@example.com
 - admin@example.com

-**NOTE:** The serverless deployment will hang until you validate your domain, so keep that in mind if you need to coordinate with other people during this step.
+**IMPORTANT!:** The serverless deployment will hang until you validate your domain, so keep that in mind if you need to coordinate with other people during this step.

 After the domain has been validated, the deployment will continue as normal.
 Your Cloudfront distribution will restart